How to build Skia

 ios-deploy -b out/Debug/dm.app -d --args "--match foo"

-Alternatively you can generate an Xcode project by passing --ide=xcode to bin/gn gen. If you are using Xcode version 10 or later, you may need to go to Project Settings... and verify that Build System: is set to Legacy Build System.
+If you wish to deploy through Xcode you can generate a project by passing --ide=xcode to bin/gn gen. If you are using Xcode version 10 or later, you may need to go to Project Settings... and verify that Build System: is set to Legacy Build System.

 Deploying to a device with an OS older than the current SDK can be done by setting the ios_min_target arg: